CenturyLinkCloud/PublicKB/Database/rdbs-backups-and-restores.md

 ### Restoring from Backup
 A Relational DB instance can be restored from any available backup within the same account of equal or smaller storage size.

-This enables developers to easily move their development environment into a production environment simply by creating a backup of development, creating a new instance for production, and restoring that new instance from the development environment's backup.
+The benefits of this are:
+ - Restore a desired time back to the existing DB
+ - Easily moving Development DBs to Production when you're ready to GoLive
+ - If you have a production issue you can spin up a HotFix DB to test your code changes
+ - To enable Replication just create an new replicated DB and Restore to it
+ - To refresh your Dev and QA databases is now a simple task

-Similarly, the functionality enables users to pull back their production data into a test environment on a regular basis.
-Backups from a single instance can be restored to a replicated instance and vice versa, allowing the user to seamlessly transition data loads between environments with different levels of availability and performance.
+This functionality allows a user to seamlessly transition data loads between environments with different levels of availability and performance.

 A user can define a specific point in time within the last week as the restore point.
 You can also restore back further if you have the backups, but it's will be consistent at the time the backup finished.